 Working-poor and homeless families and individuals may have limited access to transportation, and/or may be poorly educated and fail to have a good understanding of the community resources that might be available to them.
 Catholic Charities picks up donations and delivers those donated items directly to people in need, shifting the onus from those in need to those who can help.
 Program staff does more than simply distribute emergency supplies, they link patrons to other community services, striving to bring each person or family to a higher level of self-sufficiency.

-Throughout the Pikes Peak region, the Outreach truck brings goods such as groceries, baby supplies, clothing and household items such as furniture and appliances to people’s homes or where ever they are living.
+Throughout the Pikes Peak region, the Outreach truck brings goods such as groceries, baby supplies, clothing and household items to people’s homes or where ever they are living.

 Community Outreach staff also provides referrals as well as case management.